iagoleal/iagoleal.github.io/content/posts/cuts.md

 $$ \boxed{f(x) \ge \check{f}(x)}$$

-It is also guaranteed to be convex, because it is the maximum of affine functions.
+It is also guaranteed to be convex, for it is the maximum of affine functions.
 A convex lower approximation made of cuts, it looks like we are getting to something.
 Moreover, one can prove that it is not some ordinary convex function, but the tightest convex function everywhere below $f$.
-So the cuts for $\check{f}$ are also the best ones possible for $f$.
+So the cuts for $\check{f}$ are also the best ones possible for $f$ at a certain point.
-The only thing remaining is discovering how to actually calculate these cuts.
-As it stands out, they come for free from the optimization problem, because their inclination is precisely the optimal multiplier.
+The best part is that these cuts come for free from solving the optimization problem because they are formed by the dual value $\check{f}(x)$ and its associated multiplier $\lambda_x$.

 [^market-opt]: And consequently all free or commercial solvers in the market.